geovedi/book-notes/2022/lighter.notes.md

   - Healing methods like meditation, therapy, and techniques for positive impact.
   - Healing as a universal need for individuals with heavy minds and overwhelming emotions.
 - Personal Experience:
-  - The author's journey: seeking healing, discovering a serious liberation path.
+  - Yung's journey: seeking healing, discovering a serious liberation path.
   - Continuation of the path with much ground to cover.
   - Similarities in the healing experience regardless of tradition.
 - Diverse Approaches to Healing:
-  - Meditation as the author's healing avenue, but not the sole method.
+  - Meditation as Yung's healing avenue, but not the sole method.
   - Pluralism in introspective methods yielding substantial results.
   - Unique conditioning in each individual's healing journey.
 - Finding Your Own Way: